-1. A. Research and dependent with universities - Act 182 of 2003, as amended, § 15-4-2708(a)
+A. Research and Development with Universities - Act 182 of 2003, as amended, § 15-4-2708(a)

 An eligible business that contracts with one or more Arkansas colleges or universities in performing research may qualify for a thirty-three percent (33%) income tax credit as authorized in § 26-51-1102(b) for qualified research expenditures.
 The income tax credit may be carried forward for nine (9) years beyond the year in which the credit was earned.